 2. Does the Statement of Intent indicate an understanding of opportunities for study in art education, and the student's readiness to undertake such a study?
-Does the Statement of Intent indicate an understanding about art, teaching, and the possible role of the art teacher in society?
+Does the Statement of Intent indicate an understanding about art, teaching, and the possible role of art education in society?